joshdmiller/ng-boilerplate/README.md

 $ grunt compile
 ```

-This will concatenate and minify your sources and place them by default into the
+This will bundle and minify your modules and place them by default into the
 `bin/` directory.
 There will only be three files: `index.html`,
 `your-app-name.js`, and `your-app-name.css`.
-All of the vendor dependencies like
+All of the vendor dependencies
-Bootstrap styles and AngularJS itself have been added to them for super-easy
+(except traceur-runtime) like Bootstrap styles and AngularJS itself have been
-deploying.
-If you use any assets (`src/assets/`) then they will be copied to
+added to them for super-easy deploying.
+If you use any assets (`src/assets/`)
-`bin/` as is.
+then they will be copied to `bin/` as is.

 Lastly, a complete build is always available by simply running the default
 task, which runs `build` and then `compile`: